tasharen/tnet/Assets/TNet/ReadMe - 2025.07.01.txt

 --------------------------------------------------------------------------------------------------------------------
  Version History
 --------------------------------------------------------------------------------------------------------------------

+2025.07.01
+- Many small changes from the past 2 years of game development of working on Windward Horizon.
+Everything is still backwards compatible.

 2023.10.04
 - NEW: Added a new packet type (Echo), along with TNManager.SendCallback() functions to use it.
 Can be used to send a packet to the server, and when it returns, execute the specified callback.
 Can even be sent to a remote server via UDP (without connecting to it), facilitating ping-style checks.
 This new packet type is also handled by the lobby servers.